bravoure/clickup-mcp/README.md

 }
 ```
 [claude_desktop_config.json](../../../../Library/Application%20Support/Claude/claude_desktop_config.json)
+4. Replace `/path/to/local/downloads` with the path where you want to save downloaded attachments (e.g., `/Users/yourusername/Downloads/clickup-downloads`)
-4. Replace `your_api_token_here` with your ClickUp API token
+5. Replace `your_api_token_here` with your ClickUp API token
-5. Restart Claude Desktop
+6. Restart Claude Desktop

 Note: The `-i` flag is important as it keeps stdin open, which is required for the MCP protocol to work correctly.
+The `-v` flag creates a volume mount that allows downloaded files to be accessible on your local system.

 ### Integration with Augment